GeomarPerales/Projects-Summary-in-R/README.md

 # R Projects Summary

-this repository contain a summary all projects (in english and spanish) developed by Geomar Perales in R, from university to actually.
+this repository contain a summary all projects (in english and spanish) developed by Geomar Perales in R, from university to actually for multiple activities.

 ## Contents

 the repository contain following projects:

-- 2020
+>> 2020

 * aedR (Spanish): AedR es es una librería que contiene algunas herramientas para realizar análisis exploratorio de datos hidrológicos.

-- 2018
+>> 2018

 * Probability Distributions for hydrology with R (English): scripts developed for statistical hydrology (Course) - IMF - UNMSM.